Robust Safety for Move: Formal Results: Robust Safety for

 \subsubsection{Invariants}

-Invariants contain the list of globals that point to memory locations with a logical invariant as well as the list of memory locations with a logical invariant.
+Invariants contain the list of globals that point to memory locations with a logical invariant as well as the list of memory locations with a logical invariant, so they contain all of the objects with an invariant on (in the sense of \Cref{sec:example}).
 For each memory location, invariants define a logical condition that must hold for the content of that location (as in \Cref{fig:coin}).
+Invariants can describe relationships between structs or global storage locations in distinct modules as long as the modules have a dependency relationship.
+Some invariants describe a dynamic footprint (e.g., all values of type \code{Coin}, the storage location of type \code{Bank} under every possible address) that the verification process must approximate statically~\cite{prover-new}.